x737/5-5-3consuming-APIs-using-JS/README.md

 Functional programming allows to pass our data around to different functions by creating and invoking functions This is also called deserializing JSON.

-## Timeout!
+## Timeout! (main3.js)

-setTimeout() function allows us to tell our application to stop executing for a period of time
+setTimeout() function allows us to tell our application to stop executing for a period of time.

+that's how we can get our code to wait on execution.

-## Callbaks
+## Callbaks (main4.js)

 Callback functions allows us to pass functions as arguments by passing a function to another function